andy-guttridge/tribehub_drf/testing.md

 ### Test 35

-When authenticated as user *chief1* (has family admin permission), a POST request with the following JSON containing invalid values for all fields (including `subject`, which cannot exceed 25 characters) should result in a HTTP 400 error with an informative error message for each field.
+When authenticated as user *chief1* (has tribe admin permission), a POST request with the following JSON containing invalid values for all fields (including `subject`, which cannot exceed 25 characters) should result in a HTTP 400 error with an informative error message for each field.

 Submitted JSON: